tanitta/hkitchentimer/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/tanitta/hkitchentimer/blob/main/LICENSE)

 Houdini Kitchen Timer is a lightweight Houdini package that notifies you with a sound when a long-running operation (such as cooking or saving) has finished.
-It helps you catch the end of heavy processing without staring at the screen, allowing you to step away or multitask with confidence.
+It helps you catch the end of heavy processing without staring at the screen, allowing you to step away or multitask.

 ## Features